In This Guide

 What is pipeline attribution in paid media?

 Pipeline attribution in paid media is the process of connecting ad activity to actual revenue outcomes.
 It answers: which campaigns, platforms, and creatives touched a contact before they became a customer?
 Unlike platform-reported conversions, pipeline attribution uses your CRM as the source of truth.
 A platform may report 50 conversions in a given week, but pipeline attribution tells you how many of those became real pipeline and at what deal value.
-Synter writes attribution data to Attio or HubSpot when a contact converts, so every closed deal has a record of which ad platforms and campaigns contributed.
+Synter is the AI Agent Operator for Ads.
+It writes attribution data to Salesforce, HubSpot, or Attio when a contact converts, so every closed deal has a record of which ad platforms and campaigns contributed.

 How do you track attribution across Meta, Google, and LinkedIn?